 FTMaintenance provides maintenance teams with the information they need to execute effective RCA.
-You can enable cause tracking, to easily build a list of causes for maintenance work and apply them to corrective maintenance work orders.
-These causes help to determine the reason for the maintenance work and attribute that reason and the amount of downtime to that failure.
-FTMaintenance has a Cost by Equipment Pareto Chart in its maintenance reports, which can be used to identify assets that are good candidates for root cause analysis.
-It compares the total cost of each piece of equipment with the accumulated percent of the total cost.
+Cause tracking allows you to easily build a list of causes for maintenance work and apply them to corrective maintenance work orders.
+These causes help attribute reasons and to the amount of downtime for your assets.

 For more information about the capabilities of FTMaintenance, review our CMMS features page.
 You can also request a demo to learn more about how FTMaintenance can help you with Root Cause Analysis and many other aspects of maintenance management.